-econdary Caregiver Waiver (Mandatory for ALL participants with 2 leg al quardiane) naphylaxis Emergency Plan (Mandatory for any participant with a know In mmunization Record (Mandatory for all campers who have received va accines) Pe ermission to Administer Medication Form (Mandatory for any participa ant taking medication at program) D Prop-off/ Pick-up Authorization Form (optional) Fr riend Request Form (optional) V

-\Our intention is to honour any friend requests, but we cannot make any guarantees.
+can np.
+Anaphylaxis Emergency Plan (Mandatory for any participant with a known anaphylactic allergy) Permission to Administer Medication Form (Mandatory for any participant taking medic ation at program) Pick-up Authorization Form (optional) Friend Request Form (optional) Our intention is to honour any friend requests, but we cannot make any guarantees.
+V